 last concluded AGM (and in the event that no dividend is declared at such last concluded AGM, the VWAP of a

-or (ii) the total number of shares awarded to that Director under the TeleChoice RSP (as amended) for FY13 and
+(ii) the total number of shares awarded to that Director under the TeleChoice RSP (as amended) for FY2013 and

 onwards, whichever is lower.
 Notwithstanding the foregoing, a Director is permitted to dispose of all of his shares

-after the first anniversary of the date of his cessation as a Director of the Company.
+after the first anniversary of the date of his/her cessation as a Director of the Company.

-In relation to Lim Chai Hock Clive, it is proposed that the entire amount of his Director's remuneration for FY18
+In relation to Lim Chai Hock Clive, it is proposed that the entire amount of his Director’s remuneration for FY2020

-to be granted to Lim Chai Hock Clive would have been computed only after the date of the AGM (as described
+to Lim Chai Hock Clive would have been computed only after the date of the AGM (as described above), such

-above), such number of awards would not be known until after the AGM, and it is therefore not possible to seek
+number of awards would not be known until after the AGM, and it is therefore not possible to seek approval for

-approval for the grant of the specific number of share awards to him at the AGM.
-In view of the difficulties that the
+the grant of the specific number of share awards to him at the AGM.
+In view of the difficulties that the Company

-Company would face in complying with the Listing Rule 853 for the grant of share awards to Lim Chai Hock Clive,
+would face in complying with the Rule 853 of the Listing Manual for the grant of share awards to Lim Chai Hock

-The following Table 4 shows the total composition of Directors' remuneration for FY18.
+The following Table 4 shows the total composition of Directors’ remuneration for FY2020.

 ||Total Directors' Remuneration(1)

-- The aggregate amount of these fees is subject to approval by shareholders at the upcoming AGM for FY18.
+- The aggregate amount of these fees is subject to approval by shareholders at the upcoming AGM for FY2020.

 - These fees are payable to STT Communications Ltd.

-- As explained above, Lim Chai Hock Clive will be paid his Director's remuneration of $42,000 in cash in full.
+As explained above, Lim Chai Hock Clive will be paid his Director’s remuneration of S$42,000 in cash in full.

-From FY14, the Company has implemented a contractual "Clawback" provision in the event that the executive
+From FY2014, the Company has implemented a contractual “Clawback” provision in the event that an executive

 Director or Key Management Personnel of the Company engages in fraud or misconduct, which results in